-A term which in the Interstellar Era came to signify the language that developed amongst transapients.
-With their increased memory and linguistic skills, transapients were able to easily master all languages that had developed in the pre-singularity period.
-When speaking together, many transapients began to fall into the habit of rapidly shifting languages to better express a concept or mood.
-Eventually this coalesced into a single language with a gigantically complex grammar and unmanageable (to modosophonts) vocabulary.
+A term which in the Interplanetary and early Interstellar Era came to signify a synthetic language that developed amongst transapients.
+With their increased memory and linguistic skills, First Singularity minds were able to easily master all languages that had developed in the pre-singularity period.
+When speaking together, many transapients began to fall into the habit of rapidly shifting languages to better express a concept or mood, as certain words in each language have untranslatable combinations of literal meaning and connotation.
+Eventually this method of communication coalesced into a single language with a gigantically complex grammar and unmanageable (to modosophonts) vocabulary.

-The Polyglot family of languages are the most common spoken by transapients among themselves in the Sephirotics.
+Despite the creation of numerous other postsingularity communication forms, highly derived forms of the Polyglot family of languages are still spoken among themselves by a few transapients (usually S:1) in the Inner Sphere worlds and certain sections of the Terran Federation Hinterregions.
 Of course, when speaking to subsingularity sophonts they must drop back to what the transapients often refer to as a "fractional" language.